HunarPG/ranger-routes/frlg-any-percent-early-abra-glitched-route/route.md

 Just skip the hidden Ether you can just use the Elixir anytime you want

 Get S.S.
-Ticket, then run back to Cerulean and enter the Dig house
+Ticket, then teleport back to Cerulean and enter the Dig house
 - Ether before Drowzee/Raticate if you need the Mega Kicks (Not in Torrent)

 Head to the Dig house